Formlabs/Powder-Thickness-Scripts/README.md

 This creates two samples that will be fed into the KS test: one is composed of the PA12 and raw nylon, the other is composed of blend 1 and blend 4.
 The two samples are compared against one another via the aforementioned KS test.
 If `--sample2Name` were omitted, all the remaining materials would be put into sample 2, which in this case would have exactly the same behaviour as the example usage given above (because the remaining materials are blend 1 and blend 4, which we initially put explicitly into sample 2).

+This can be used to compare each material against the others to find which ones are outliers in terms of layering behaviour.
+Another approach is to selectively exclude columns and look at how that changes the reported p-values.

+#### Arguments
+`--sample1Name`: if set, is a list of any number of e.g. material names, corresponding to the first entries in some columns in the provided CSV.
+If not specified, defaults to `Keyence PA12`.
+If the column(s) referenced by this argument do(es) not exist, everything crashes and burns.
+The specified columns are all put together /concatenated into Sample 1, which will be compared statistically to Sample 2 using the K-S test.

+`--sample2Name`: if set, is a list of any number of e.g. material names, corresponding to the first entries in some columns in the provided CSV.
+If not specified, all remaining columns (i.e. except `Irir's measurements` and those specified in Sample 1) will used.
+The specified columns are concatenated together to form Sample 2 to be compared against Sample 1 with the K-S test.